takaomoriyama/EnergyPlus-RL/README.md

 # EnergyPlus-RL
-A Reinforcement Learning Controller Testbed for EnergyPlus
+A Reinforcement Learning Testbed for EnergyPlus

-Comming soon...
+We are currently proceeding internal procedure to publish this software as open source.
+Hopefully, this will be done in a few weeks.
+Thank you for your patience.

+(July 28, 2018.
+Takao Moriyama)